 I’ve never been to a thrift store that didn’t have some kind of discount system.

-And it isn’t just thrift store either.
+And it isn’t just thrift stores either.
 You can find them at yard sales, flea markets, and even consignment stores.

 All you have to do is ask.